James Cook University: History

-Campuses and other facilities
+Campuses and buildings

 James Cook University operates three main campuses, located in the tropical cities of Cairns and Townsville in Australia, and the international city of Singapore.
-JCU's Brisbane campus offers courses for international and domestic students.
+JCU's Brisbane campus offers courses for international students.
 The university also operates study centres in Mackay, Mount Isa, Thursday Island and Rockhampton.
 These study centres provide programs and support for students living in rural and remote areas.

 JCU Cairns, Nguma-bada Campus, Smithfield

 JCU's Cairns, Nguma-bada campus is located 15 kilometres north of the Cairns central business district, in the suburb of Smithfield.
 JCU moved to this location from its original inner-city site in 1995.
 About 3,000 students study at JCU Cairns, Nguma-bada campus, Smithfield, including 335 international students.
 Located on the campus grounds are the Australian Tropical Herbarium, JCU Dental and The Cairns Institute.

 The JCU Ideas Lab was completed in July, 2020.
 The $30M eco-friendly building brings together students, staff and community entrepreneurs to progress Internet of Things Engineering and data science.
+In 2023, the first cohort of Medicine students commenced in Cairns.

 A second campus, JCU Cairns, Bada-jali campus, is located in Cairns' CBD.
 The campus delivers a diverse range of progressive facilities and services for the university.